ericincloud/Advanced-EC2-Web-Server-Deployment/README.md

 #### Install the Pageant application.
 Add the private key to the Pageant key list.
 ![IMAGE](https://github.com/ericincloud/Advanced-EC2-WordPress-Server-Deployment/blob/main/Pag.JPG)

-#### Create a Bastion EC2 instance in a public subnet to SSH to the WordPress EC2 in the private subnet.
-Verify functionality by using SSH/SSH forwarding from the public bastion instance then into the private WordPress EC2 instance.
+#### Create a standard public EC2 instance in a public subnet.
+This will be the Bastion instance that will SSH to the WordPress EC2 located in the private subnet.

+#### Verify functionality by using SSH/SSH forwarding from the public bastion instance then into the private WordPress EC2 instance.
 This can be done using PuTTY.
 Copy and Paste the bastion's public IP into the `hostname` within Putty > Head to `Auth` on the left tab > select `Credentials` > Browse for the bastion's private key and select it > On the left tab select `Auth` > Under `Other authentication related options` select `Allow agent forwarding` > Then connect by clicking `Open`.
 ![IMAGE](https://github.com/ericincloud/Advanced-EC2-WordPress-Server-Deployment/blob/main/WPSSH1.JPG)
 ![IMAGE](https://github.com/ericincloud/Advanced-EC2-WordPress-Server-Deployment/blob/main/WPSSH2.JPG)
 ![IMAGE](https://github.com/ericincloud/Advanced-EC2-WordPress-Server-Deployment/blob/main/WPSSH3.JPG)